Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Shelby Biondi, Shutterstock

-This instantly recognizable breed has a profound reputation for being docile sweethearts.
-They also have a very familiar howl, as in you can hear it and know just what kind of dog it is.
-These dogs are incredibly affectionate and happy-go-lucky.
+This instantly recognizable breed has a profound reputation for being docile.
+They have a very familiar howl, and they are incredibly affectionate and happy-go-lucky.
 They are playful, so they make excellent dogs for children.
-They are highly trainable, so you can use them for hunting or merely for learning basic commands.
 They are also ready to wind down at a moment’s notice, so you can cuddle with them while watching TV.

-Because they have hunting dog instincts, if they have the opportunity, Beagles may wander off.
+Because they have hunting dog instincts, if they have the opportunity, Beagles can wander off.
 If they see a smaller animal that sparks their interest or pick up a scent, they may not deny their curiosity.
 They aren’t the best guard dogs, either.
-Sure, they will bark and howl—but then they would likely greet the intruder with a wagging tail.
+Sure, they bark and howl, but they will likely greet an intruder with a wagging tail.

 5. Basset Hound